 Gum is not allowed on this campus at any time.

 Each student is expected to be present and punctual for all classes throughout the school year.
 When a student is absent, parents must call the 24-hour attendance line (602) 449-5301 by 10:00 A.M. each day the student is absent in order for the absence to be excused.
-If an absence is not excused by 10:00 A.M., it becomes a truancy.
+If an absence is not excused within 24 hours the absence becomes unverified.

 For the safety of our students at Vista Verde Middle School, we will only release students to those persons authorized on the emergency card.
 Please have your Government issued photo I.D. ready to show before you come to the Attendance Office to pick up your child.